cpeisert/vertizee/docs/source/glossary.rst

   preorder
-    A *preorder* traversal refers to traversing a :term:`rooted search tree <rooted tree>` starting with the root vertex and proceeding in the order of vertex discovery.
+    A *preorder* traversal refers to traversing a :term:`rooted search tree <rooted tree>` starting with the root vertex and proceeding in the order of vertex discovery (e.g. during a breadth-first search or depth-first search).

   priority queue
     A *priority queue* is a data structure similar to a :term:`queue` or :term:`stack` where each element has an associated priority.
 A minimum priority queue always serves the lowest priority element first, whereas a maximum priority queue always serves the highest priority element first.
 Priority queues are most often implemented using a :term:`heap` data structure.
-    See :class:`PriorityQueue <vertex.classes.data_structures.priority_queue.PriorityQueue>`.
+    See :class:`PriorityQueue <vertizee.classes.data_structures.priority_queue.PriorityQueue>`.

   queue
     A *queue* is a collection that maintains elements in a sequence.
 The end of the queue to which elements are added is called the :term:`tail` and the end from which elements are removed is called the :term:`head`.
 The operation for adding an element is known as *enqueue* and the operation for removing an element is know as *dequeue*.
-A queue is a first-in-first-out (FIFO) data structure. :cite:`clrs`
+A queue is a first-in-first-out (FIFO) data structure. :cite:`2009:clrs`

   reachable
     If there is a path :math:`p` from a vertex :math:`u` to a vertex :math:`v`, we say that :math:`v` is *reachable* from :math:`u` via :math:`p`.
-In a :term:`directed graph` this is sometimes written :math:`u \\leadsto v`. :cite:`clrs`
+In a :term:`directed graph` this is sometimes written :math:`u \leadsto v`. :cite:`2009:clrs`

   reverse
     The *reverse* of a directed graph is the graph formed by reversing the directions of the edges.